Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Results and Discussion

 \subsection{Complexity estimation}

 In summary of the derivatives-based optimization framework, we tell apart two subroutines: gradient calculation and $g({\boldsymbol\theta})$ matrix evaluation.
-For gradient calculation, we got three approaches: PSR offering exact gradients of quantum ansatz structure, FD-a classical numerical method that approximates gradients, and SPSA-a stochastic approximation technique requiring only two function evaluations per iteration.
-For the $g({\boldsymbol\theta})$ matrix calculation, we generally have four methods: Const—an identity matrix; QN-BDA approximates the Fubini-Study metric using the block diagonal structure; and QN-SPSA, which stochastically approximates the Fisher Information Matrix (FIM) with only four evaluations per iteration.
+For gradient calculation, we employ three approaches: PSR offering exact gradients of quantum ansatz structure, FD-a classical numerical method that approximates gradients, and SPSA-a stochastic approximation technique requiring only two function evaluations per iteration.
+For the $g({\boldsymbol\theta})$ matrix calculation, we generally have three metric choices: Constant-an identity matrix; QN-BDA approximates the Fubini-Study metric using the block diagonal structure; and QN-SPSA, which stochastically approximates the Fisher Information Matrix with only four evaluations per iteration.
 A method is a combination of the gradient and $g({\boldsymbol\theta})$, such as QN-BDA+PSR, which implies the application of the QN-BDA technique and PSR for the estimation of the gradient.

-We provide a rough assessment of the optimization methods, grounded in theoretical judgment, where you are able to read off their information from Tab. \ref{Comparision method} and Fig. \ref{Comparision method graphics} for more illustrative purpose, demonstrating the trade-offs in performance and resource requirements among methods, e.g., computational cost, accuracy, and convergence speed.
+Tab.~\ref{Comparision method} summarizes the component costs and approximation types, demonstrating the trade-offs in performance and resource requirements among methods, e.g., accuracy, update speed, and computational cost.
 Tab. \ref{Comparision method} is derived from the underlying theories of methods discussed above.
-Besides that, Fig. \ref{Comparision method graphics} provides an intuitive estimation based on theory-driven and bias-informed conjectures.
-In this estimation, the methods QN-BDA, QN-SPSA, and Const are ranked in descending order of convergence, accuracy, and computational cost.
+Besides that, method's orders in Tab. \ref{Comparision method} based on theory-driven and bias-informed conjectures from previous studies \cite{spall1998overview, Schuld_2019,Stokes_2020,Gacon_2021,PhysRevA.103.012405}, in which the methods such as, QN-BDA, QN-SPSA, and Constant, are ranked in descending order of convergence, accuracy, and computational cost.
 Similarly, for gradient methods, SPSA, FD, and PSR follow an ascending order of accuracy, convergence, and computational cost.
 Consequently, one can infer, for instance, that while the fully computed Hessian-like matrix+PSR should theoretically achieve the best performance at the expense of the intractably highest computational cost, the feasible approximate QN-BDA+PSR consumes much quantum overhead but is expected to outperform QN-SPSA+SPSA overall.